 Can I Qualify for Life Insurance if I have Prostate Cancer?

-Yes, most individuals with Prostate Cancer will be able to qualify for traditional life insurance, the type of insurance which requires a medical exam.
+Yes, most individuals with Prostate Cancer will be able to qualify for traditional life insurance, the type of insurance that requires a medical exam.

 Prostate cancer may cause no signs or symptoms in its early stages.